datasanchali/datasanchali/README.md

 🤝 **Let’s collaborate!**
 💬 Always down for discussions
 Have a cool project idea or just want to chat about the latest trends in AI?
-Feel free to reach out @ sanch.singhal@gmail.com Let's connect on linkeidn: [https://www.linkedin.com/in/sanchalisinghal/](url)
+Feel free to reach out @ sanch.singhal@gmail.com Let's connect on linkedIn: [https://www.linkedin.com/in/sanchalisinghal/](url)